BasedLukas/BasedLukas.github.io/source/pitch/index.md

 getdelv is a queryable data source for LLMs that generate code.
 The LLM queries the delv database for documentation that may have changed recently or that is too obscure to be retained in its weights.
 Our aim is to be the link between disparate data sources and the LLM.

 getdelv is distinct from an internet search engine in that:
--  We only index coding related webpages, so it's faster and cheaper to run, and more capable.
+- It only indexes coding related webpages, so it's faster and cheaper to run, and more capable.
 - It returns a paragraph or two of text that can be directly inserted into the model context, as opposed to a list of links.
-- SaaS companies with complex APIs can upload documentation and code snippets to our database, making it easier to integrate their products.
 - It can be tuned to work with a specific tech stack or problem domain, which reduces noise and improves quality.
+- We index code pages extremely well, providing high-quality results that make integrating SaaS APIs much easier.

 Here is a demo showing how our product integrates with Claude desktop to improve coding performance:
 <!-- Responsive video container -->